+“Gray Divorce” has a profound impact on adult children.
 Adult children often feel a profound sense of loss.
-Like small children, they experience the loss of the family as a cohesive family unit.
+Like small children, they experience the failure of the family as a cohesive family unit.
 But unlike their younger selves, paradoxically they may have more baggage and even less resilience… but are asked to accept more responsibility.

 Adult children are not afforded the same degree of emotional attention and concern as their younger counterparts.

-Here are Some of the Impacts on Adult Children of Divorce:
+Here are the Impacts on Adult Children of Divorce:

 - Divorcing parents may exacerbate the simmering marital stresses of their adult children.

 - Adult children often feel a need to choose sides, even when asked not to.
 The best course is neutrality, which is easier said than done.